Git-mark Profile (v0.2)

 Abstract

-Git-mark binds Bitcoin UTXOs to Git commits using elliptic curve tweaking.
-Each commit hash becomes a scalar tweak that derives a new pubkey, creating a cryptographic chain linking repository history to Bitcoin.
+Git-mark binds Bitcoin UTXOs to Git commits using BIP-341 TapTweak derivation.
+Each commit hash is combined with the current pubkey to derive a new pubkey, creating a cryptographic chain linking repository history to Bitcoin.

 1. Introduction